 But here's what she discovered: the right technology doesn't replace those insights—it helps you honor them while exploring possibilities you'd never have time to consider manually.
 Instead of spending weeks juggling variables in her head, Dr. Martinez could input all her knowledge about student needs and relationships, then rapidly test different configurations to see which arrangements best supported her goals.

-The breakthrough moment came when she realized she was no longer settling for "good enough" class lists.
+The breakthrough moment came when she realizedshe was no longer settling for "good enough" class lists.
 With time to explore multiple options, she consistently found arrangements that were better than anything she could have created through traditional methods.
 Her teachers noticed immediately—classroom dynamics were smoother, academic progress accelerated, and behavior issues dropped significantly.

 Modern class formation tools don't diminish the human element in education—they amplify it by giving educators the time and analytical power to honor every child's unique needs while optimizing for the collective good.
+Shibutz, for example, also balances attention and ADHD needs alongside school-of-origin distribution—dimensions that are often overlooked in manual placement but make a real difference in classroom dynamics.

 Creating well-balanced classes is both deeply personal and surprisingly systematic.
 It requires understanding individual children while seeing the bigger picture of how personalities, learning styles, and social dynamics interact within the confined space of a classroom.